fennec-project/podtracer/README.md

 It's designed to be run by automated processes such as [snoopy-operator](https://github.com/fennec-project/snoopy-operator) that brings scalability to the next level.
 It's done by running podtracer as a container entry point for kubernetes jobs.
 Multiple jobs running tcpdump, for example, can capture packets on multiple pods at the same time and send the extracted data to a central data processing server.

-The tool is also intended to be used as troubleshooting tool in a stand alone mode to inspect speficic containers inside a Kubernetes platform.
+The tool is also intended to be used as troubleshooting tool in a stand alone mode to inspect specific containers inside a Kubernetes platform.
 Check the usage section.

 # Requirements